CBD Oil For Cat Seizures

 For nailing down the best treatment for your cat, you will want to make sure you gather all information that could have potentially led to the seizure – this along with blood and urine tests will lead to the proper diagnosis (additional tests are sometimes required).

 Phenobarbital is the first line of defense in treating recurring seizures – side effects can occur, so it’s best to keep doses low if possible.
 When doses are low it is an excellent and proven anticonvulsant.
-If liver issue or the phenobarb was unsuccessful, your cat will most likely receive potassium bromide instead.
+If your cat suffers from liver disease or the phenobarb was unsuccessful, your cat will most likely receive potassium bromide instead.

 CBD is an anticonvulsant that doesn’t look anything like the others – which is easy, because of the way testing works, all pharmaceutical anticonvulsants look and act fairly the same.
 Hence why they all fail at treating certain forms of epilepsy while CBD doesn’t.